by Tom Allen

 Companies need to regularly review their execution capabilities and plans for communicating deal progress.
 A starting place for many companies is by improving the software tools used to drive due diligence gathering.
 Here, the use of a virtual data room, or “VDR” is recommended.

 A VDR is a software solution that acts as a central hub for communication, task-assignment and progress display.
 By implementing a VDR, M&A teams reduce the deal-stalling that comes with endless email relay, disconnected question and answering, untrackable stakeholder tasks and accountability gaps.
 Essentially, a VDR equips deal teams to conduct virtual due diligence.

 While comprehensive checklists bring new levels of deal thoroughness and help surface pre-deal risks, checklists alone are not indicative of efficiency.
 VDRs help the M&A project team link findings directly to integration activities, use partner resources effectively and move through diligence categories more systematically.
 Practically, companies need to scrap the old model of disconnected data repositories and ad-hoc Excel files.
 Establishing a central platform reduces buy and sell-side workloads and represents one of the most significant growth-points for due diligence excellence.

-Moving deal activity out of email also results in sharing and reporting gains.
+Moving deal activity out of email into M&A software also results in sharing and reporting gains.
 Today’s VDR solutions deliver confidential, easy access to files and task or project status reports.
 With administrative controls, M&A teams can provision access to the right person for the right thing.
 Automation improvements, like email alerts, mean modernized exchanges with stakeholder audiences that don’t clog up the to-do list.
 And options for SaaS deployment mean no software has to be installed and ease of use.

 The complexity and dynamism of M&A environments make it imperative that anyone involved in the M&A process has the right information at the right time.
-Decision making needs to be data-driven, incorporating the the macro and micro factors that add up to success.
-This requires due diligence competence that cannot be had without proper preparation and incorporation of tools and best practices.
+Decision making needs to be data-driven, incorporating the macro and micro factors that add up to success.
+This requires due diligence competence that cannot be had without proper preparation and incorporation of tools and M&A best practices.